napframework/nap-docs/app/manual/01_gettingstarted.md

 - Browse to `apps/rotatingcube`
 - Select `app.json`

 The `app.json` points to an external file that holds the *content* of your application.
-By default, application content is stored in `data/objects.json` (relative to the project root).
+By default, application content is stored in `data/objects.json` (relative to the application root).
 You use Napkin to author *this* content.

 All externally sourced assets (such as images, audio, video, shaders etc.) that your content references must be placed in the `data` directory of your application, in this case `apps/rotatingcube/data`.